Skip to content

 What can schools do to make the auditing process easier?

-Both McConachie Stedman and Cole School Experts reiterated the importance of being organised, informed, and prepared.
-The key takeaway being, the more information you can provide upfront, the more efficient the audit process will be, and the more you will gain from the experience.
+Both McConachie Stedman and Cole School Experts reiterated the importance of being organized, informed, and prepared.
+The key takeaway is that the more information you can provide upfront, the more efficient the audit process will be and the more you will gain from the experience.

 Some other things to consider could be: